oroinc/documentation/user_guide/how_to_track.rst

 There are two ways to implement tracking for a website:

--  add a piece of code from the *"View"* page of a campaign to the tracking script from the *"View"* page of a Website Tracking record after setUserId call.
+-  Add a piece of code from the *"View"* page of a campaign to the tracking script from the *"View"* page of a Website Tracking record after setUserId call.

-- add a piece of code from the *"View"* page of a campaign to the page url
+- Add a piece of code from the *"View"* page of a campaign to the page url

 Tracked Website Example
 ------------------------